Your Directors are pleased to present the Twenty Third Annual Report and AuditedStatements of Accounts for the financial year ended 31st March, 2013.

 DIRECTORS RESPONSIBILITY STATEMENT

 To the best of their knowledge and belief and according to the information andexplanations obtained by them, your Directors make the following statement in terms ofSection 217(2AA) of the Companies Act, 1956:

-2) that such accounting policies have been selected and applied consistently, andjudgements and estimates have been made that are reasonable and prudent so as to give atrue and fair view of the state of affairs of the Company as at 31st March, 2011 and ofthe profit and loss account of the Company for the year ended on that date;
+2) that such Accounting Policies have been selected and applied consistently, andjudgements and estimates have been made that are reasonable and prudent so as to give atrue and fair view of the state of affairs of the Company as at 31st March,2013 and of the Statement of Profit and Loss of the Company for the year ended on thatdate;

 3) that proper and sufficient care has been taken for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act, 1956 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;